uPortal-Attic/uportal-app-framework/docs/notifications.md

 - **id**: A unique number to identify the notification.
 This is used for sort order on the notifications page.
 - **groups**: An attribute to optionally show notifications only to specific groups (ex.
 Manifest groups, uPortal groups). **Must contain at least one value**.
 Using the "Everyone" group will make your notification visible to all users.
 Contact your portal development team for more information about group filtering.
-- **title**: The text to be displayed as the notification's main content. **Be concise!** Try to limit your notification's title to ~140 characters.
-Longer titles are less likely to be read and can cause minor display errors.
+- **title**: The text to be displayed as the notification's main content. **Best practices:**
+    - Be concise!
+Try to limit your notification's title to ~140 characters.
+Shorter titles improve click-through and are less likely to cause display issues on smaller screens.
+    - Use general language and avoid pronouns for broadly visible notifications that don't pertain to specific users' needs (ex.
+"City of Madison - Declared Snow Emergency").
+    - Use the word "You" when the group filtering for a notification is somewhat specific (i.e. Users with unactivated accounts).
 - **actionURL**: A URL where users can get more information or respond to calls to action.
 - **actionAlt** (*optional*): Applies an aria-label to the notification title.
 Use this if vision-impaired users might need additional context to understand your notification.
 - **dismissable**: Set to true if users should be able to dismiss the notification from their list.
 This also works for dismissing priority notifications from their fixed position above the top bar.
 **This should almost always be true**.
 - **priority**: Set to true if the notification is of critical importance.
-The visibility of the notification will be amplified throughout the UI.
+The visibility of the notification will be amplified throughout the UI. **This feature should be used sparingly.**

 ### Action buttons